delzio/de-bootcamp-project/README.md

 3. Download the raw data from [Kaggle (https://www.kaggle.com/datasets/stephengoldie/big-databiopharmaceutical-manufacturing)](https://www.kaggle.com/datasets/stephengoldie/big-databiopharmaceutical-manufacturing).
 You can use something like the below command to copy from your local computer to VM:
 ```
-# Copy archive.zip to the raw folder, unzip it, and remove the old zip file
+# Copy archive.zip to the raw folder, unzip it, and remove the old zip file (this may take a few tries but should work)
 scp Downloads/archive.zip <username>@<vm name>:/home/<username>/de-bootcamp-project/data/raw
-unzip archive.zip
-rm archive.zip
 ```

 4. Move the compressed download file to <path_to_this_project>/data/raw and extract it there (it should create a new folder called Mendeley_data containing the csv files)